Remote Build Run and Pre-Tested Commit

 Build Progress and Estimation

-As TeamCity runs your builds, you can conveniently evaluate their progress and current state from a number of different places.
-To name just a few of the most frequently used: the Projects page, the Project home page, the Build Configuration page, and the Build Results page.
+number of different places.
+To name just a few of the most frequently used: the Projects page, the

-To estimate build times, TeamCity considers previous build durations and parameters of the build agent on which the build is running.
+To estimate build times, TeamCity considers previous build durations and parameters of the build agent on

 Build Configuration Templates

-Templates can save a lot of manual work when you need to define a number of duplicate or very similar build configurations.
-With TeamCity you can create a template with the common (shared) settings, and then inherit any number of build configs from this template.
-You can also extract a template from any of your existing build configurations.
+Templates can save a lot of manual work when you need to define a number of duplicate or very similar

 Build Tags, Pins and Comments

-Build tagging is a nice way to organize your builds and quickly filter builds in the build history.
-You can apply one or several tags to a single build, and then search for builds marked with these tags.
-You can also leave a comment on a specific build and comment the build's pin action.
+can apply one or several tags to a single build, and then search for builds marked with these tags.
+You

 Build History